 Our remuneration policies aim to guarantee competitiveness in the labor market, in line with our objectives of growth and retention of human resources.
 We have adopted a differentiated model for the diverse professional categories, also with incentive systems linked to individual and company targets, so as to encourage to spirit of belonging within the group.

 We are committed to safeguarding the health and safety of our people, and to spread an industrial culture aimed at effectively preventing and managing professional risks.

 To ensure our long-term success, we believe it fundamental to establish stable and enduring work relationships, and we pay great attention to the creation of quality jobs in the areas where we operate.
 Permanent contracts represent about 93% of our total workforce.

 At both the group and subsidiaries’ level, we have adopted policies of professional development and talent enhancement.
-In 2019, we provided a total of more than 236,367 hours of training, 55% less than in 2019.
+In 2020, we provided a total of more than 106,592 hours of training, 55% less than in 2019.
 The training was mostly focused on containment, management and working methods in the context of a pandemic,

 |Label||Valore||Unità||Anno||Delta Visualizzazione Desktop||Delta Visualizzazione Mobile|